×

 Also, make sure everyone can understand your analytics without special training.
 Your staff and stakeholders should be able to see at a glance how a metric is changing and what the implications are.

-Appoint an Analytics ‘Champion’
+Appoint an analytics ‘Champion’

 It can be helpful to appoint an analytics “champion” to promote the value of analytics throughout the organization.